Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Particle Physics Frameworks

-Alternatively, one could also have scenarios where particles that are not originally in the bath get produced efficiently through the interactions of the bubble wall with the plasma through mixing effects, as recently explored in \cite{Azatov:2020ufh,Azatov:2021ifm,Azatov:2021irb}.
+Alternatively, one could also have scenarios where particles that are not originally in the bath get produced efficiently through the interactions of the bubble wall with the plasma \cite{Azatov:2020ufh,Azatov:2021ifm,Azatov:2021irb,Baldes:2021vyz}, or from the dynamics of the background scalar field \cite{Watkins:1991zt,Falkowski:2012fb,Mansour:2023fwj,Shakya:2023kjf,Giudice:2024tcp,Cataldi:2024pgt}.
 While such particles have small number densities compared to thermal abundances, they can be far more massive than the scale of the phase transition, and therefore could carry a large fraction of the energy density released in the course of the phase transition.

 In summary, there exist several particle physics frameworks where the energy released in a FOPT could be primarily carried away by FIPs, leading to the production of the GW signals that we have explored in this Letter.